 The Timing checkbox allows the animator to adjust how long each animation in synced layers takes, determined by the weight.
 If Timing is unselected then animations on the synced layer will be adjusted.
 The adjustment will be stretched to the length of the animation on the original layer.
 If the option is selected the animation length will be a balance for both animations, based on weight.
 In both cases (chosen and not chosen) the animator adjusts the length of the animations.
 If not chosen then the original layer is the sole master.
 If chosen, it is then a compromise.

-An ‘S’ symbol in the Layers sidebar indicates that the layer is a synced layer.
+An ‘S’ is symbol is visible in the Layers sidebar to indicate the layer is a synced layer.